 NIPT is a blood test that provides you an opportunity to obtain accurate information about the likelihood for the most common chromosomal conditions.
 It can be performed as early as 10 weeks of pregnancy without posing a risk to the baby.
 Because NIPT is a prenatal screening test it cannot rule out the possibility of chromosomal conditions.
 In the case of a high probability result, your care provider may offer follow up testing to confirm a diagnosis.

 Prenatal diagnostic tests such as amniocentesis or chorionic villus sampling (CVS) require collection of the baby’s cells in the amniotic fluid or the placenta with a needle and are therefore considered invasive.
-Diagnostic tests provide a definitive answer; however, they pose a slight chance of loss of pregnancy due to the procedure itself.4
+Diagnostic tests provide a definitive answer; however, they pose a slight chance of pregnancy loss due to the procedure itself.4

 Learn more about available prenatal screening and diagnostic test options

 Talk to your healthcare provider about your prenatal testing options.
-Some NIPTs such as the Harmony test are available to women of any age, in singleton, twin and egg donor pregnancies.
+Some NIPTs, such as the Harmony test, are available to women of any age, in singleton, twin and egg donor pregnancies.
 Your doctor will be able to order the test for you.

 Download questions you can ask your healthcare provider about the Harmony NIPT.